Fedot Sychkov: The early years (1870–1900)

 Fedot Vasilyevich Sychkov was born in Penza Governorate, in the village Kochelaevo of Narovchatsky Uyezd, now Kovylkinsky District of Mordovia in 1870.
-His family was poor, he lost his parents being child.
+His family was poor, he lost his parents as a child.
 Fedot Sychkov began his education in the three-class school.
 A few years after its completion and cooperative learning in the icon workshop Sychkov began working as an artist, he painted icons and portraits of peasants.
 One of the famous works of this period is the picture "Founding of Arapovo Station" (1892), made for Ivan Arapov, general from St. Petersburg who lived on his estate near Kochelaevo.
 With his help, young artist Sychkov was sent to St. Petersburg to continue his artistic education in 1892.

 In the Drawing School of St. Petersburg he continued to improve his skills and create paintings.
 One of the best paintings of the period is "Portrait of the Artist's Younger Sister, Yekaterina Sychkova" (1893).
 Also Sychkov painted custom portraits.

 In 1895 he began studying at the Higher School of Arts at the Imperial Academy of Arts.
 In the years of study Sychkov painted several self-portraits.

 Like many young other of that time, he wanted to study in Ilya Repin’s workshop, who he was Familiar to.

 Despite the fact that during these years course of Imperial Academy of Arts Sychkov studied the battle-painting after graduation he found his vocation as a portrait and genre painter.

 After completing his studies in St. Petersburg Sychkov returned to his homeland.
 The main topics of his works concerned folk festivals, weddings and other celebrations.
 He also was very interested in painting everyday village life.
 For example "On The Hills" (1910), "Skating Carnival" (1914).